andreasdomanowski/diagramming-libraries-comparison/doc/joint-workflow-overview.md

     - new element class has name, default properties, prototype properties, and static properties
     - markup for graphical representation usually defined in prototype properties
         - property _markup_
-- for creating completely new shapes, _joint.dia.Element.define(...)_ should be used+
+- for creating completely new shapes, _joint.dia.Element.define(...)_ should be used
-- for extending other shaped, _joint.shapes.standard.ShapeToInheritFrom.define(...)_ can be used
+- for extending other shapes, _joint.shapes.standard.ShapeToInheritFrom.define(...)_ can be used

 ##  Serialization